rivosinc/salus/README.md

 M-mode code.

-OpenSBI currently - boots the system, loads salus to memory and passes it the device tree.
+OpenSBI currently boots salus from the memory (0x80200000) where qemu loader loaded it and passes the device tree to Salus.

+The above instructions use OpenSBI inbuilt in Qemu.
+If OpenSBI needs to be built from scratch, fw_dynamic should be used for `-bios` argument in the qemu commandline.